 Mobile technology has revolutionised how businesses interact with their customers.
 Many companies now offer mobile apps to make it easier for customers to browse products, place orders, and track deliveries.
 Apps like Starbucks and Uber have streamlined the customer experience, driving brand loyalty and convenience.

 Mobile payment systems, such as Apple Pay, Google Wallet, and PayPal, have simplified the purchasing process.
 Consumers can make secure transactions with just a tap of their smartphone.
-This convenience has not only enhanced customer satisfaction but also helped businesses process payments faster and more efficiently.
+This convenience has not only enhanced customer satisfaction but also helped businesses process payments faster and more efficiently by integrating online payment solutions into their operations.

 With the increasing reliance on technology, businesses are more vulnerable to cyberattacks.
 Hackers use techniques like phishing, ransomware, and data breaches to exploit weaknesses in a company's network.
 These threats can lead to significant financial losses, reputational damage, and legal complications.